Rates are rising. Don’t get locked out of your own home loan.

-The era of really low borrowing rates is sadly over.
-Planning ahead is a good idea because rising interest rates are predicted to continue over the next 12 – 24 months.
+The era of really low borrowing rates is sadly over, for now at least.
+Planning ahead is a good idea because rising or plateauing interest rates are predicted to continue over the next 12 – 24 months.

 There’s a good chance the loan you currently have is no longer right for you.
 Worse still, your interest rate may no longer be competitive.